-The hundred foot journey by Richard Morais "That skinny Indian teenager has that mysterious something that comes along once a generation.
+Lovesong by Alex Miller Seeking shelter in a Parisian cafe from a sudden rainstorm, John Patterner meets the exotic Sabiha and his carefully mapped life changes forever.
+Resonant of the bestselling Conditions of Faith, Alex Miller's keenly awaited new novel tells the deeply moving story of their lives together, and of how each came undone by desire.
+354 p.
+LP available Romance Fiction The gift of life by Josephine Moon (NEW TITLE ADDED DURING 2020) Gabby McPhee is the owner of The Tin Man, a chic new cafe and coffee roasting house in Melbourne.
+The struggles of her recent heart transplant are behind her and life is looking up - until a mysterious customer appears in the cafe, convinced that Gabby has her deceased husband's heart beating inside her chest.
+Krystal Arthur is a bereaved widow, struggling to hold herself and her two young boys together since Evan's death, and plagued by unanswered questions.
+Why was her husband in another city the night he died?
+And why won't his spirit rest?
+Krystal is convinced that Gabby holds the clues she needs to move towards a brighter future.
+Gabby needs Krystal to help her let go of her troubled past.
+The two women must come together to try to unlock the secrets in Evan's heart in order to set free their own.
+374 p.
+Fiction- Australia Friendships The hundred foot journey by Richard Morais "That skinny Indian teenager has that mysterious something that comes along once a generation.
 He is one of those rare chefs who is simply born.
 He is an artist".
-And so, begins the rise of Hassan Haji, the unlikely gourmand who recounts his life & journey in Richard Morais' charming novel, The Hundred-Foot Journey. available Currawalli Street by Christopher Morgan 304 p.
-A beguiling celebration of the extraordinary in ordinary people's lives, this gently moving, and beautifully written novel tells the stories of the people of one street, across the generations We all have secret lives.
+And so, begins the rise of Hassan Haji, the unlikely gourmand who recounts his life & journey in Richard Morais' charming novel, The Hundred-Foot Journey.
+272 p.
+DVD available Cookery Fiction Currawalli Street by Christopher Morgan A beguiling celebration of the extraordinary in ordinary people's lives, this gently moving, and beautifully written novel tells the stories of the people of one street, across the generations We all have secret lives.
 And we are all pretty good at keeping them secret.
-With simplicity and great beauty, this novel reveals the echoes between past and present through the story of one ordinary street and its families, from the pre-war innocence of early 1914 to the painful and grim consequences of the Vietnam War.
-Big Little Lies by Liane Moriarty 460 p., A murder A tragic accident Or just parents behaving badly?
-What's indisputable is that someone is dead.
-Madeline is a force to be reckoned with.
-She's funny, biting, and passionate; she remembers everything and forgives no one.
-Celeste is the kind of beautiful woman who makes the world stop and stare, but she is paying a price for the illusion of perfection.
-New to town, single mum Jane is so young that another mother mistakes her for a nanny.
-She comes with a mysterious past and a sadness beyond her years.
-These three women are at different crossroads, but they will all wind up in the same shocking place.
-Big Little Lies is a brilliant take on ex-husbands and second wives, mothers and DVD available daughters, schoolyard scandal, and the little lies that can turn lethal.
-The husband's secret by Liane Moriarty 416 p.
-"To be opened in the event of my death" With one swift, vicious movement, she sliced the envelope open, and pulled out a handwritten letter. love you and the girls so sorry to leave you with this cannot bearThe Husband's Secret is a funny, heartbreaking novel of marriage, grief, love and secrets.
+With simplicity and great beauty, this novel reveals the echoes between past and present through the story of one ordinary street and its families, from the pre- war innocence of early 1914 to the painful and grim consequences of the Vietnam War.
+304 p.
+Family Saga Fiction The husband's secret by Liane Moriarty "To be opened in the event of my death" With one swift, vicious movement, she sliced the envelope open, and pulled out a handwritten letter. love you and the girls so sorry to leave you with this cannot bearThe Husband's Secret is a funny, heartbreaking novel of marriage, grief, love and secrets.
+416 p.
+Mystery Fiction